 ERRNO_CODES An alias to the Emscripten ERRNO_CODES map of standard error codes.
 FS An alias to the Emscripten File System API.
-PATH An alias to the Emscripten Path API. globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.
+PATH An alias to the Emscripten Path API. default The Pyodide version. globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package.